- ORDER: Passeriformes

 - Paruline rayée (French)

 Create a bird friendly backyard to provide foraging habitat for migrating Blackpoll Warblers and other birds.
-Head on over to Habitat Network to learn more about birdscaping your backyard.
+Plant warbler-friendly native plants in your garden.

 - Cool Facts